 (1:2:3 25:25:50) are nonequivalent (see labels opposite.

-Oriented bonds parallel to the c-axis give ferroelectric
+Although oriented bonds parallel to the c-axis should give ferroelectric

 in the a-b planes gives rise to a small (~2%) relative displacements (middle